Per favore, ruota il dispositivo

-Whether it’s the first logo or a restyling, it comes a time for every company to write a brief for the designer.
+Whether it’s the first logo or a restyling, it comes a time for every company to write a brief for a logo design.
 Or rather, it should come.
 In many cases the brief is just not there: for haste, for uncertainty, for forgetfulness.
 Or, when there is, you never know what to ask and what can actually help the designer.
-Yet a complete brief helps the designer to work better and faster, and the company to get the result it had in mind.
+Yet a complete brief helps the designer to work better and faster, and the company to get the logo design it had in mind.

 Here there are 11 points that, from my experience in working on brands, cannot be missed.

 Logo Design Tip 1.
 What does the company/brand do?

 Be detailed: does it produce cooker hoods?
 But what kind, and at what cost?
 Is it a moving company?
 Of which kind?

 Logo Design Tip 2.
 In your sector, what distinguishes the company/brand?